 Karen’s postgraduate education includes certificates in Gestalt Therapy, Somatic Experiencing, and Filial Therapy.
-She is a certified Filial trainer with the Family Enhancement and Play Therapy Center.
-Additionally she has had intensive training in Child Centered Play Therapy, Sandtray Therapy, Gestalt Play Therapy, Interpersonal Neurobiology and Internal Family Systems.
+In addition she has had intensive training in Child Centered Play Therapy, sandtray therapy, Gestalt Play Therapy, trauma treatment, interpersonal neurobiology and Internal Family Systems.

 Jeannette Harroun is a Marriage and Family Therapist and Registered Play Therapist.
 She has a private practice in Lafayette, CA where she provides psychotherapy and individual consultation and supervision.
 Her approach to therapy is described as positive, warm and playful.
 She works with children, teens and parents in addressing a variety of concerns including self-regulation, self-esteem, attachment, tantrums and impulsivity, parenting/co-parenting/blended family issues, anxiety, depression, school and motivational issues, trauma, and divorce.
 She is currently a collaborative supervisor for the Wright Institute.
 She has been an adjunct faculty member with the University of Phoenix and a workshop provider with John F. Kennedy University.